Nablus is located between Mount Ebal and Mount Gerizim, both of whose heights are about 900 m. Its population is about 153,000 (source).

 the second half of the 19th century

-The Ottoman Empire fell at the World War I. Palestine came under the control of the UK.
+The Ottoman Empire fell in World War I. Palestine came under the control of the UK.

-After the World War II, Jordan reigned over West Bank cities.
+After World War II, Jordan reigned over West Bank cities.

 After the Six-Day War, West Bank came under the occupation of Israel.

-As a result of the Oslo Accords, Nablus was designated as Area A, which allow Palestinian Authority its administrative power and police power.
+As a result of the Oslo Accords, Nablus was designated as Area A, which allowed Palestinian Authority its administrative and police power.

-However, there still remain settlements around the city, the economic activity has been limited.
+However, there remain settlements around the city, and economic activity has been limited.